-Attitude (noun): manner, disposition, feeling, position, etc., with regard to person or thing; tendency or orientation, esp. of the mind: anegative attitude; group attitudes.
+Attitude (noun): manner, disposition, feeling, position, etc., with regard to a person or thing; tendency or orientation, esp. of the mind: anegative attitude; group attitudes.

 We all have those days when our attitude can get in our way of our experience.
 As a teacher I have experienced the attitude of disappointment, resistance, fear, and uncomfortableness from participants when I am subbing a class.
 I have also been the participant of walking into a class to find that my normal instructor is not there and feeling those same attitudes in myself.
 When these feelings arise from either end I try to take a deep, cleansing breath and change the direction of my disposition.